dynamiqs/dynamiqs/docs/tutorials/index.md

 # Tutorials

+Learn **dynamiqs** through tutorials for beginners and advanced users.
+For a detailed documentation of all classes and functions, refer to the [API reference](../python_api/index.md).

 ## Learn the Basics

 Familiarize yourself with dynamiqs.
-Learn how to run simulations of quantum differential equations, define time-dependent objects, batch over many parameters, or compute gradients.
+Learn how to simulate quantum systems, define time-dependent operators, run multiple simulations simultaneously, or compute gradients.

 - [Workflow in dynamiqs](workflow.md)
 - [Time-dependent operators](time-dependent-operators.md)